YourAverageMoron/habits/README.md

 - [x] add a list of entries with the ability to modify or delete them
 - [ ] fix the server side rendering issues
 - [ ] implement updating events
+- [ ] on line chart green dots when no event that day

 ## Ideas